What Is Home Equity?

-The easiest way to understand equity is to start with a home’s value and subtract the amount owed on any mortgages.
-Those mortgages might be purchase loans used to buy the house or second mortgages taken out later.
+The easiest way to understand equity is to start with a home’s value and subtract the amount owed on any mortgages or other liens.
+Those mortgages might be purchase loans used to buy the house or second mortgages that were taken out later.

-Your lender doesn’t own any portion of the home – technically, you own everything – but the house is being used as collateral for your loan.
-Your lender secures their interest by getting a lien on the property.
+Your lender doesn’t own any portion of the property.
+Technically, you own everything, but the house is being used as collateral for your loan.
+Your lender secures its interest by getting a lien on the property.

-Now, assume your home’s value doubles (unlikely, but it’ll keep the numbers simple).
+Now, assume your home’s value doubles.
 If it’s worth $400,000 and you still only owe $160,000, you have a 60 percent equity stake.
-You can calculate that by dividing the loan balance by the market value and subtracting the result from one (Google or any spreadsheet will calculate this if you use 1 - (160000/400000), and then you’ll need to convert the decimal to a percentage).
-Your loan balance hasn’t changed, but your home equity increased.
+You can calculate that by dividing the loan balance by the market value and subtracting the result from one (Google or any spreadsheet will calculate this if you use 1 - (160000/400000), and then convert the decimal to a percentage).
+Your loan balance hasn’t changed, but your home equity has increased.

 As you can see, having more equity is a good thing.
-So how do you increase your equity?
+Here's how to increase your equity:

 Loan repayment: As you pay down your loan balance, your equity increases.
-Most home loans are standard amortizing loans with level monthly payments that go toward both your interest and principal.
-Over time, the amount that goes towards principal repayment increases—so you build equity at an increasing rate each year.
+Most home loans are standard amortizing loans with equal monthly payments that go toward both your interest and principal.
+Over time, the amount that goes toward principal repayment increases—so you build equity at an increasing rate each year.

-If you happen to have an interest-only loan or another type of non-amortizing loan, you don’t build equity in the same way.
-You may have to make extra payments to reduce the debt and build equity.
+If you happen to have an interest-only loan or another type of nonamortizing loan, you don’t build equity in the same way.
+You may have to make extra payments to reduce the debt and increase equity.

 Price appreciation: You can also build equity without even trying.
-When your home gains value (because of improvement projects or a healthy real estate market), your equity increases.
+When your home gains value (because of improvement projects or a healthy real estate market), your equity grows.

 Using Home Equity

 Equity is an asset, so it’s a part of your total net worth.
-You can take income or lump-sum withdrawals out of your equity someday if you need to, or you can pass wealth on to your heirs.
+You can take partial or lump-sum withdrawals out of your equity at some point if you need to, or you can pass all the wealth on to your heirs.
 There are several ways to put that asset to work.

-Fund retirement: You can also spend down your equity in your golden years using a reverse mortgage.
-Those loans provide income to retirees and don’t require monthly payments — the loan gets repaid when the homeowner leaves the house.
+Fund retirement: You can choose instead to spend down your equity in your golden years using a reverse mortgage.
+These loans provide income to retirees and don’t require monthly payments.
+The loan is repaid when the homeowner leaves the house.
 However, these loans are complicated and can create problems for homeowners and heirs.